fpgadeveloper/ethernet-fmc-zynq-gem/README.md

   * HPC0 connector (use zcu102-hpc0.xdc)
   * HPC1 connector (use zcu102-hpc1.xdc)

-### Particularities and special notes

-* The ZCU102 board does not route LA01_CC and LA18_CC signals of the HPC0 and HPC1 connectors to clock capable pins, so the designs for the ZCU102 board use only 2 ports: Port 0 and 2.

 ### Description

 This project demonstrates the use of the Opsero [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC").